BabyToad/BabyToad.github.io/about.md

 # About Me

 I'm a game developer with a passion for creating open dynamic systems.
-My work focuses on building games that teach you how to think, or at the very least, question your assumptions.
+My work focuses on building games that teach you how to think, or at the very least, teach you to question your assumptions.

 ## Background

-I graduated from the Macromedia University Leipzig with a Bachelor's degree in Game Design and Development.
-I'm now making serious games with my company [PlayInsight Studio](https://playinsightstudios.com/).
+Right now I'm making serious games with my company [PlayInsight Studio](https://playinsightstudios.com/).

 Beyond that, I've been designing and running roleplaying games for over 10 years, which occasionally results in essays on design theory and my own attempted contributions to the field.